cscart/docs/en/user_guide/manage_products/import_export/product_image_import.rst

 File Editor
 -----------

 Let’s assume that we want to upload some images for products.
-These images will be used during the import, so we decide to store them in the **Private files** section, in a separate folder called *images*.
-Here’s what we do:
+They need to be added to the **Private files** section, into a separate folder *exim/backup/images*.

 #.
-Create an archive called **images.zip**.
-That way we’ll have the *images* folder when we unpack the archive on our server.
+Go to **Administration → Files** in the admin panel of your store.

 #.
-Go to **Administration → Files** in the Administration panel of your store.
+Choose the **Private files** section.

 #.
-Click **Private files**, then drag and drop your archive with images to the file area.
+Go to the *exim/backup/images* directory; if it isn't there, create it.

 #.
-Right-click on the archive and choose **Extract files from archive**.
+Upload your images into that directory.
+You can simply drag your images and drop them in the file area.

    Congratulations!
-We now have a folder called *images*, and we can refer to those images in a CSV file.
+Our images are now located in *exim/backup/images*, and we can refer to them in an imported file.

    .. image:: img/file_editor.png
        :align: center